noahgibbs/madscience_octopress/source/index.markdown

 ## But...
 How?

 I'd like you to use my class and software.
 The software takes your app from "only on my machine" to "on the Internet and anybody can use it."
-It'll take you an hour the first time you put a simple app online.
+It'll take you less than an hour the first time you put a simple app online.
+Later deploys will be quicker than that -- more like half an hour, and can be run in a single command.

+Leverage all the open-source software you know you should be using, but get the push-button convenience of a commercial solution.

 You get:

 <ul>
-  <li>Your application deployed to a virtual machine, then to production.
-Two-command deploys.</li>
+  <li>Your application deployed to a virtual machine, then to production.</li>
   <li>Tools that install <b>everything you need</b> to a local VM.</li>
   <li>Simple instructions to drop your own app in, even if it needs custom libraries or daemons.</li>
-  <li>Solid, simple monitoring for your app</li>
+  <li>Examples of non-default configurations including Postgres, Redis, Memcache and more.</li>
+  <li>Use standard Chef cookbooks and Capistrano tasks</li>
   <li>A pain-free initial process, then troubleshooting and customization when you want.</li>
-  <li>Documentation to take you from &quot;I know Ruby&quot; to &quot;I can use these tools.&quot;</li>
+  <li>Documentation to take you from &quot;I know Rails and can get along in the shell&quot; to &quot;I can use these tools.&quot;</li>
-  <li>Pointers on where next, if you need to get to mastery with the tools; most people will never need it.</li>
+  <li>Pointers on where next, if you need more mastery of these standard open-source tools.</li>
 </ul>

-You'll get the "I NEED IT DEPLOYED NOW" fast instructions with minimal theory, <b>plus</b> a slower path that teaches you what the tools do and why &mdash;
+You'll get the "I NEED IT DEPLOYED NOW" fast instructions with minimal theory, <b>plus</b> a slower path that teaches you what the tools do and why.
+Start quickly, learn more deeply when you need to.
-deep knowledge for developers who like to know how everything ticks.

 {% blockquote Yehuda Katz, (about <a href="http://rebuilding-rails.com">Rebuilding Rails</a>) %}
 I saw your talk at Gogaruco.
 It was fun!